linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 As for the US Federal Reserve, it cut its overnight rate to its lowest level ever (between 0 percent and 0.25 percent), hitting the zero bound.
 Chairman Bernanke noted: "the decision was historic."[56]
 Stocks rallied and the dollar fell following the announcement, largely because it was clear that "printing money," buying debt, and providing big guarantees to do whatever was needed to reverse this debt/liquidity crisis would occur.

 The increased likelihood of a deal with the auto companies funded from TARP also helped markets, not just because it helped those companies but because it was emblematic of a more forceful approach to saving the system.
 TARP was enacted to deal with financial institutions.
-Paulson repeatedly said that they didn't intend to use TARP funds for the autos, while the Bush Administration made it clear that it didn't want an auto bankruptcy and worked diligently with Congress to prevent one by trying to get the legislative authority to use a portion of the  $25 billion that Congress had already appropriated to help the autos meet fuel efficiency standards for emergency loans for restructuring.
+Paulson repeatedly said that they didn't intend to use TARP funds for the autos, while the Bush Administration made it clear that it didn't want an auto bankruptcy and worked diligently with Congress to prevent one by trying to get the legislative authority to use a portion of the  \$25 billion that Congress had already appropriated to help the autos meet fuel efficiency standards for emergency loans for restructuring.
 There was real progress in this regard, with a bill passing in the House, but the legislation stalled in the Senate in mid-December.
-On December 19, just before leaving office, President Bush officially announced plans to extend$ 13.4 billion in emergency loans to Chrysler and General Motors.
+On December 19, just before leaving office, President Bush officially announced plans to extend\$ 13.4 billion in emergency loans to Chrysler and General Motors.
 By the end of the month, the government expanded this bailout package unexpectedly, delivering additional support to the auto industry (which buoyed stocks).
 Because TARP money could only be given to financial institutions, the funds had to be directed through the auto companies' financing arm.
 Additionally, the financing affiliate of General Motors (GMAC) was approved to reorganize as a bank (to receive federal aid), which allowed GMAC to start making new loans to less credit-worthy borrowers.
 After that, they then helped the auto companies by recapitalizing and rescuing their finance companies just before leaving office.
 The market was also optimistic about the fiscal stimulus being pledged by president-elect Obama.
 The transition exemplified the very best of political behavior on the part of both transitioning presidents.
 Also, the continuity of Bernanke and Geithner on the economic leadership team helped.

 # News &